Home / Services / San Francisco, California

 Water Stations for San Francisco Races and the Waterfront

 San Francisco's endurance events are woven into the city's identity.
-The San Francisco Marathon sends roughly 33,000 runners across the Golden Gate Bridge in late July, Bay to Breakers turns the city into a moving party each May, and the Escape from Alcatraz Triathlon puts athletes in the bay each June.
+The San Francisco Marathon sends roughly 33,000 runners across the Golden Gate Bridge in late July, starting and finishing on the Embarcadero with 14 water stops built around bottle refills along the way.
+Bay to Breakers turns the city into a moving party each May, and the Escape from Alcatraz Triathlon puts athletes in the bay each June.
 Add the waterfront's massive spectator gatherings, Fleet Week and Pride drawing crowds along the Embarcadero, and you have a category of events where hydration has to serve two very different groups at once.

 That split is the key planning insight, and it connects directly to city rules.
 San Francisco's restriction on selling or distributing small packaged water bottles at large permitted events on city property carves out water for athletes where safety requires it, but it does not give spectators a pass.
 So a race can keep runners supplied on the course, yet still cannot hand cases of plastic bottles to the crowds lining the route or filling the waterfront.
 Refill stations are what serve those spectators legally.